NotBoringCompany/hashland-api/docs/ci-cd-workflow.md

    - Install dependencies using npm
    - Lint the code
    - Build the application
+   - Build and tag Docker image with unique run ID

 2. **Deploy to Production**
-   - Build and tag a Docker image
+   - Set Docker permissions if needed
-   - Stop any existing container
+   - Set up Traefik load balancer if not running
-   - Deploy the new container with proper environment variables
+   - Deploy multiple instances with unique names
+   - Configure load balancing with Traefik
-   - Perform a health check to verify deployment
+   - Perform health checks with retry mechanism for each instance
    - Clean up old Docker images

 ### Production Deployment

+In production, the application is deployed with the following architecture:

+- **Multiple Instances**: By default, 2 instances of the application are deployed
+- **Load Balancing**: Traefik is used as a reverse proxy/load balancer
+- **Port Management**: Each instance runs on a separate port (starting from 9001)
+- **Container Labeling**: Docker labels are used for Traefik integration
+- **Instance Awareness**: Each container has a unique INSTANCE_ID environment variable

-In production, the application is deployed as a standalone Docker container that connects to external MongoDB and Redis services, using the configured environment variables in `.env.production`.
+The instances connect to external MongoDB and Redis services using the configured environment variables in `.env.production`.

 ## Health Checks